Supervisor FAQs

 Please note that it will be the responsibility of the supervisory team to manage the funds across institutions to ensure costs are within budget.
 Co-supervisory institutions will not receive a portion of the tuition fees.

-What training will the DTP provide?
+What training will the DLA provide?

 The ‘Prep’ period

-For BioMed2 studentships, we have introduced a ‘Prep’ period at the start of each studentship.
 The ‘Prep’ period is a student-led and focused 3-month period allowing each student to take ownership of their project, reflecting on, and revising their PhD project by experiencing other research and training across different themes and connecting with their peers and other researchers.
-With the support of the BioMed2 community and their supervisors, the students will refine their project plan and establish connections within and beyond their institution.
-Students will then start their PhD research work in January 2027.

 Broadening Horizons Placement

-During the third year of (full-time) study, all students are required to complete a 3-month Broadening Horizons placement.
+During the second or third year of (full-time) study, all students are required to complete an integral and assessed 3-month Broadening Horizons placement.
 This work experience specifically aims to prepare them for careers post-PhD.
-Students will explore areas relevant to their future careers in a wide range of organisations including our Associate Partners (it may be in an academic or non-academic environment and may be associated with the PhD project but can also be standalone).

 Should proposals include full costings?

 We require an indicative budget for shortlisting projects.
 You are asked to indicate how the RTSG monies will be allocated and the additional anticipated project costs.
 Please also demonstrate how the extra costs of the project will be met by the supervisory team.
-Your own institution may require a more formal budget to ensure that the project will not be underfunded.
-In addition, the proposals need to outline anticipated high costs and potential funding sources.
-Please use ‘Project Funding’ section of the online application form provide us with the required information.

 How will projects will be selected?